-The Data Assitant ensures submission and maintenance of accurate, timely, complete and reliable data and reports by implementing data management and quality assurance procedures.
-This role provides feedback to customers and clients regarding systematic data errors or problems.
+The Data Assistant ensures submission and maintenance of accurate, timely, complete and reliable data and reports by implementing data management and quality assurance procedures.
+Provides feedback to customers and clients regarding systematic data errors or problems.
 Documents revisions in codebooks and manuals.

 - Participates in team and other departmental meetings to share experiences, learn about what other teams are doing and help solve problems.